org-metaeffekt/metaeffekt-documentation/metaeffekt-portfolio-manager/README.md

 Currently, the {metæffekt} Portfolio Manager is provided in three parts:

 * Service Endpoint based on Spring-Boot
-* Command-Line Client / Shell based on Spring-Boot and Spring-Shell
+* Command-Line Client & Shell based on Spring-Boot and Spring-Shell
-* A Maven Plugin for ease of integration in Maven-based build environments
+* A Maven plugin for ease of integration in Maven-based build environments

 To be able to associate documents with a given software an AssetGroup / Asset concept is used to harmonize different levels of granularity and versioning.
 See [Asset Identification](#a-nameasset-indentificationasset-identification) for details.

+## Security

+The {metæffekt} Portfolio Manager utilizes X.509 certificate-based mutual authentication.
+To access the service you or the machine you are using requires a set of credentials to establish a connection to the remote service.
+These credentials are usually supplied by a contact within your organization.

-## Roles
+## Tokens

-Apart from the X.509 Certificates based access control the {metæffekt} Portfolio Manager uses tokens to authorize the different roles on the managed documents.
+Apart from the X.509 Certificates based access control the {metæffekt} Portfolio Manager uses access tokens to authorize the different users in different roles on the managed documents.

 The portfolio manager distinguishes three different roles: